victor-alexandre/SimpleSingInSingUp/README.md

 * Login in
 * Changing profile picture

-Just download the project and run on terminal "npm start"
+Just download the project and run on terminal "sudo npm start".
+If the command doesn't run on the first time create an folder called "lib" inside app folder: **SimpleSingInSingUp/app/lib** and then copy the following libraries from node_modules folder: angular, angularfire, angular-loader, angular-mocks, angular-route, bootstrap, firebase, html5-boilerplate and jquery.